What are the best ways to save money on groceries?

 I knew the key to saving money on food is cooking at home.

-Through a lot of research and trial and error, these are the tips I’ve used to cut my food expenses in half!
+Through a lot of research and trial and error, these are the tips I’ve used to cut my grocery bill in half!

 Related Money Saving Articles: